God of War Ragnarök: Gameplay

 The game retains the role-playing video game (RPG) elements of the 2018 installment.
 This includes the crafting system with many of the same resources to create new armor or upgrade existing armor and weapons with better perks.
 There are also many side quests found outside the game's core narrative.
 Ragnarök also adds armor transmogrification (transmog), which allows the player to change the appearance of their equipped armor to any other acquired armor without losing any of the equipped armor's stats.

 Ragnarök has over 70 accessibility options.
 The game's user interface (UI) system was redesigned "to allow for more flexibility and readability", and more customization options for combat and interaction systems were also added.
 All accessibility features from the 2018 installment were retained but also expanded upon to allow players to adjust the gameplay to suit their own play style and needs.

-The downloadable content (DLC) pack Valhalla, released on December 12, 2023, uses elements of the roguelite genre.
+The downloadable content (DLC) pack ', released on December 12, 2023, uses elements of the roguelite genre.
 Players play solely as Kratos through a series of trials in random procedurally generated levels, selecting what relic, shield, and rage ability to use throughout a trial run.
 At the end of each challenge within a trial, players are allowed to select an upgrade to either a weapon, relic, or stats, such as strength or defense, but these upgrades only last for the duration of that trial run.
 Each run-through and the completion of specific gameplay challenges unlocks further rewards that are permanently unlocked.
 Death resets the player back to the start of the trial.
 The DLC also added new enemies, as well as returning ones from the Greek era games, such as cyclopes and minotaurs.
 A new variant of the rage ability was added called Legacy which lets the player wield the Blade of Olympus, like the rage ability from God of War III (2010); this ability can be used in New Game Plus (NG+) of Ragnarök.
 New cosmetic armor appearances were also added, including Kratos's appearance from the original God of War (2005); these can also be applied in NG+.